haskell-CI/haskell-ci/README.md

  - Snapshots of current GHC development snapshots from the `master` branch (aka *GHC HEAD*) are uploaded at irregular intervals to the PPA
  - You can select *GHC HEAD* at your own risk by setting `GHCVER=head`
- - As GHC HEAD is experimental and likely to cause build failures, you might want to [tolerate failures](http://about.travis-ci.org/docs/user/build-configuration/#Rows-That-are-Allowed-To-Fail) by adding the following snipped to your `.travis.yml`:
+ - As GHC HEAD is experimental and likely to cause build failures, you might want to [tolerate failures](http://about.travis-ci.org/docs/user/build-configuration/#Rows-That-are-Allowed-To-Fail) by adding the following snippet to your `.travis.yml`:

     ```yaml
     matrix: